AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ### Disabling

+The [git documentation on hooks](https://git-scm.com/docs/githooks) says that the pre-commit hook can be bypassed for a commit with the `--no-verify` option.

-If you ever need to temporarily disable the autoformat, do this:
+Or you can manually disable the autoformat for a while, like this:

 * Take a copy of  `.husky/task-runner.json` for when it's time to re-enable it.
 * replace the contents of `.husky/task-runner.json` with: